netgroup-polito/mdo2frog4/README.md

 In this case the virtualizer(renamed in Mdo2frog4) interact through its northbound with the MultiDomain Orchestrator (that is basically Escape) and through its southbound with the FROG4 global orchestrator.

-## Required libraries

-The Mdo2frog4 works only with python 2.7

-	; Install required libraries
-	; - libxml2-dev: nice library to parse and create xml

-	$ sudo apt-get install libxml2-dev

-	; Install other required libraries
-	$ sudo apt-get install python-pip
-	$ sudo pip install gunicorn falcon cython requests

-	; Install the virtualizer library
-	; The virtualizer library has to be installed.
-After installing the python library, in the virtualizer_library directory ; there is a README with the instructions to install this library.

 ## Getting the code

 To get the Mdo2frog4 through GIT: